 AGQ Labs began officially uploading agricultural data to the Open Modus Standard project

-This month, AGQ Labs USA began officially uploading agricultural data to the Open Modus Standard project.
+This month, AGQ Labs USA began officially uploading agricultural data to the Open Modus Standard (OMS) project.
 Automatic data uploads can now be activated upon customer written request for the most commonly performed Soil analyses.

 “Agronomists and growers are embracing the opportunity to capture more precise, micro-level data to optimize soil, nutrient and nematode management because the result is often increased yields and cost savings…” Chad Matthies of Agrian.

 Beyond industry collaborators, OMS project participants include Kansas State University and Brigham Young University.